microsoft/autogen/README.md

 Please find more [code examples](https://microsoft.github.io/autogen/docs/Examples/AutoGen-AgentChat) for this feature.

 * Autogen also helps maximize the utility out of the expensive LLMs such as ChatGPT and GPT-4.
-It offers a drop-in replacement of `openai.Completion` or `openai.ChatCompletion` with powerful functionalites like tuning, caching, error handling, templating.
+It offers a drop-in replacement of `openai.Completion` or `openai.ChatCompletion` with powerful functionalities like tuning, caching, error handling, templating.
 For example, you can optimize generations by LLM with your own tuning data, success metrics and budgets.
 ```python
 # perform tuning
 config, analysis = autogen.Completion.tune(